What is Roskilde?

 The state of the art is boring, shared, and strict.

-Before TicketSquad existed, the best version of this method was a shared spreadsheet, a shared chat channel, and one organised person willing to chase everyone before a day sells out or a resale route appears.
+Before TicketSquad existed, the best version of this method was a shared spreadsheet, a shared chat channel, and one organised person willing to chase everyone before Smart Ticket, general sale, a day ticket, camping product or resale route appears.
 WhatsApp, Signal, Telegram: the app matters less than the discipline around it.

 Coordinator jobs before Roskilde gets urgent

-• Ask everyone to confirm their MyTickster account email and whether they can access the account on sale/resale day.
+• Ask everyone to confirm their MyTickster account email and whether they can access the account on Smart Ticket, sale or resale day.

 • Split the squad by ticket shape: full festival, two-day, exact one-day choices, child/accessibility needs, and resale-only hopes.